 Name, address, and FEIN - Type or print the required information clearly in the spaces provided.
 Be sure that your name, address, FEIN, and the tax year ending are correctly reported at the top of your Form IL-1065.
+If you have an IBT number, write it clearly in the space provided.'

-Note: If your name or address has changed since you filed your last return, check the appropriate box.
+If your name or address has changed since you filed your last return, check the appropriate box.
+If this is your first or final return, check the appropriate box and, if final, answer the questions at the end of your return.